-Statement of Compliance and Transition to FRS102
+Statement of Compliance

-- 10.1.
-The financial statements have been prepared in accordance with applicable Isle of Man law, United Kingdom Accounting Standards ('UKAS'), including the Financial Reporting Standard (FRS) 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (Revised November 2014)(the "SORP"), and comply with UKAS to the extent that it is considered to be appropriate for an unfunded pension scheme. - 10.2.
-This is the first year that the Scheme has presented financial statements under FRS 102 and the SORP.
-The last financial statements presented under the previous version of UKAS were for the year ended 31 March 2015.
-The date of transition to FRS 102 was 1 April 2014.
-As a result of the transition to FRS 102, there are no reportable changes to the Scheme's accounting under the previous and current versions of UKAS and hence, a reconciliation showing the effects of transition is not required.
-The financial statements and notes to the financial statements reflect minor presentational and disclosure amendments arising from the adoption of FRS 102.
+10.1.
+The financial statements have been prepared in accordance with applicable Isle of Man law, United Kingdom Accounting Standards ('UKAS'), including the Financial Reporting Standard (FRS) 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (Revised November 2014)(the "SORP"), and comply with UKAS to the extent that it is considered to be appropriate for an unfunded pension scheme.